cirroweb/dinosaurJS/README.md

 * Visit your app at [http://localhost:4200](http://localhost:4200).

 ### Deploying
+* Before you can deploy you will need a `.env.production.deploy`.
+Ask Frankie to get you the contents of it so you can push to prod.
 * `ember deploy production --activae=true` (deploy to production and activate new index)